Our Curriculum Vision

 We create opportunities for ‘wow’ moments in our curriculum by providing a deep, sometimes mysterious context for the children.
 For example, using the learning space to create the aftermath of an ‘earthquake’ in order to introduce the topic of Extreme Environments.
 We use sessions such as this to provide an even deeper ‘hook’ into the topic and also for children to decide where and how they want to take their learning forward.
 It is these times where we are encouraged to ‘come off timetable’ for a short time, and to take greater risks with our teaching strategies; something our staff do with confidence.

 Above all, we are proud of the high quality learning outcomes with which our children leave Christ Church.
 The starting point is our curriculum: what we teach and how we teach it.
-As a school are always striving towards even higher outcomes, not just in our results, but in how we shape our children as learners, ready for adult life.
+As a school are always striving towards even higher outcomes, not just in our results, but in how we shape our children as learners, ready for adult life according to our school vision.

 Download our curriculum policy here.